gvwilson/thirdbit/src/talks/sdgc/index.md

     Tom Wainright: <em><a href="https://isbnsearch.org/isbn/9781610397704">Narconomics: How to Run a Drug Cartel</a></em> (2017)
     <ul>
       <li>Turns out that marketing and HR are big challenges</li>
-      <li>And you can learn a lot about legitimate businesses by looking at ones that ignore the legal system</li>
+      <li>And you can learn a lot about how business actually works by looking at ones that ignore the legal system</li>
     </ul>
   </div>
 </div>